How to Grow Great Tomatoes in Melbourne

 Here’s my thoughts on what to consider when selecting your varieties:

-Colour of Fruit:
+Colour of fruit:

 Different coloured fruit have different anthocyanin and antioxidants, which are beneficial health wise.
 It’s a great idea, to grow a mixture of different coloured fruit, to help supply your family with a broader range of health benefits tastes and tomato experiences.
 A range of colours, sizes and shapes, also look great mixed together in a salad.